ohsu-qin/cornerstone/README.md

 various tools on top of the 3d viewport (rotate, zoom, segment, scroll, etc).
 I do have a working 3D server that is integrated with cornerstone but am keeping the code closed for now (this may change in the future - TBD).

-_Why did you add jQuery as a dependency?_
+_Why did you remove jQuery as a dependency?_

-Primarily for its custom event handling.
+Cornerstone versions 0.9.0 and below used jQuery for its custom event handling.
+More recent versions of Cornerstone replace jQuery with the smaller footprint eventEmitter library by default.
+However, if jQuery is loaded before Cornerstone then Cornerstone recognizes and uses jQuery for event handling.
+For example, most of the examples continue to use jQuery.

+_How do I handle a Cornerstone event?_

+See the `builtineventhandling` example for a demonstration of handling events with the built-in eventEmitter library.
+See the `jqueryeventhandling` example for a demonstration of handling events with jQuery.

 _I would like to contribute code - how do I do this?_